Grafikart/OpenApiToTS/README.md

 }
 ```

-You can find some implementations in the examples directory
+You can find more implementations in the [examples directory](./examples).